karstengresch/rw_studies/README.md

 Head over to http://www.raywenderlich.com and check out the great iOS et al. tutorials!

+## Apprentice
+From the iOS Apprentice Series.
+As I found so many best practice information in this (paid) book, I decided to go through the entire series though a lot of stuff is intended for complete programming beginners.

 ## AutoLayout
 From the AutoLayout video course ( http://www.raywenderlich.com/video-tutorials#autolayout - subscribers only...)